 |Our next upcoming issue in the works is the SUMMER issue, coming in June/July 2021!
 While we are always accepting work of any kind, we will soon list some subjects/themes we are looking for for the upcoming issue.
 Please be sure to read all of the submission guidelines below before sending in your work!!
 Thank you!|

-NEXT ISSUE: Different areas of the world are on varying levels of “opening up” after Covid.
-If you have started to paint again, we would love to hear what YOU are doing differently to put your customers’ minds at ease, as well as your own!
-And while we’re not sure if there will be any Halloween events yet, we still want to see your Halloween and fall themed work!
+NEXT ISSUE: The overall design theme for this spring will be BIRDS!
 Feel free to send us photos and step-by-steps of anything that fits within the spring/Easter/bird themes, or others!
 We’ll also be writing about tips for rekindling Your Creative Fire!
 We’ve already talked about creative business pivots, but this issue we want to know what are you doing, NOT to make money, but just for your own joy, to keep yourself creative?
 Check back here and follow us on Facebook to hear about more upcoming features we are looking for submissions for, and don’t forget to sign up for our list (below) to be alerted when we are seeking submissions so you don’t miss an opportunity!

 “Show us your Kit!” – Do you have a creative or well organized paint kit?
 Send us photos & descriptions!

 “Face/Body/Belly Art Galleries” – Belly paintings, body paintings & face paintings are always welcome!
 Be sure to include artist, model and photo credits and any web/social media links you’d like with them.

 “Kid Artist Spotlight” – Do you know a kid who loves to face paint?
 We would love to email you/them a short list of questions and share some of their work!